ralfleistad/world-cup-scoreboard/README.md

 4. The score of a team cannot be negative.
 5. The score of a team cannot be updated to a value lower than the current score.
 6. The score of a team cannot be increased by more than 1 goal at a time.
+7. A match's start time is only set when created through the `Scoreboard` class, when the `startMatch` method is called.
+This is to ensure that the start time is only set when the match is actually started.

 # Usage
 First, install the dependencies.